The original question was:

 Answer by Diane Eager and John Mackay

 Genesis 1:29-30 clearly states that man and animals were to live on a diet of plant food.
 In the original perfect created world, a vegetarian diet would have met all nutritional needs.
-A combination of green leafy plants, fruits, vegetable, nuts and grains all growing in rich newly created soils would provide sufficient carbohydrates, proteins, lipids, vitamins and minerals.
+A combination of green leafy plants, fruits, vegetable, nuts and grains all growing in rich newly created soils would provide sufficient carbohydrates, proteins, lipids f(ats and oils), vitamins and minerals.

 After man sinned by eating the forbidden fruit God cursed the ground.
-(Genesis 3) From then on there would be thorns and thistles, and growing and harvesting plants would be hard work.
+(Genesis 3:) but did not change the instructions on what to eat.
+From then on there would be thorns and thistles, and growing and harvesting plants would be hard work.
 Anyone who has tried to pick raspberries or collect prickly pear fruit knows exactly what this means.
-From the Fall of Man to Noah’s flood there are no further instructions on diet for man or animals.
-By Noah’s time some animals had become unclean, which is later defined as meaning scavengers, i.e. eating dead carcasses.
-But there is no indication that any of the ark animals tried to eat each other or Noah’s family.

-There is however one restriction in the post flood meat diet – eating blood was forbidden by God because the life is in the blood.
-(Genesis 9:4) Because this instruction was given to Noah and his family, and not to any one racial or cultural group, and God has never been revoked this instruction, it applies to the whole human race.
+There is however one restriction in the post-flood diet – eating blood was forbidden by God because the life is in the blood.
+(Genesis 9:4) Because this instruction was given to Noah and his family, it applies to the whole human race, not just one racial or cultural group.
+God has never been revoked this instruction, and it still applies today.

-In the Law of Moses God gave the Israelites some further restrictions on diet (Leviticus 11 &17, Deuteronomy 19) such as not eating pig meat or shellfish, but the Jewish diet did include meat.
+In the Law of Moses God gave the Israelites some further restrictions on diet (Leviticus 11 &17, Deuteronomy 19) such as not eating pig meat or shellfish, but the Jewish diet did include meat and fish.
+Jews kept livestock for meat and were allowed to hunt animals for food.
 In fact, eating meat was part of their ceremonies and festivals, e.g. the Passover meal was a meal of roast lamb.
 But the rule about not eating blood was again reinforced (Leviticus 7: 26-7, 17:10-14).

 Were you helped by this answer?
 If so, consider making a donation so we can keep adding more answers.
 Donate here.